Nyheim Miller-Hines: Early life

 Miller-Hines attended Garner Magnet High School in Garner, North Carolina.
 During his high school football career, he had 6,242 rushing yards, 7,299 total yards, and 126 touchdowns while playing for the Trojans.
 He scored seven touchdowns in a single game twice, which is among his 15 school records.
 He committed to North Carolina State University to play college football.

 College career

 Miller-Hines played at NC State from 2015 to 2017 under head coach Dave Doeren.
 As a junior in 2017, he rushed for 1,112 yards on 197 carries with 12 touchdowns.
+He was the MVP of the 2017 Sun Bowl.
 After the season, he decided to forgo his senior year and enter the 2018 NFL draft.
 He finished his career with 1,400 rushing yards and 13 rushing touchdowns.

 In addition, Miller-Hines was a member of NC State's track team.
 At the Atlantic Coast Conference (ACC) outdoor track and field championships he placed third in the 100 meters, with a personal-best time of 10.34 seconds.
 He also recorded a personal-best time of 21.31 seconds in 200 meters, placing him eighth.
 His personal-best in the 60 meters is 6.71 seconds, placing him third at the ACC indoor championships.